The ITensor Software Library for Tensor Network Calculations: Tensor Decompositions

 \section{Tensor Decompositions}

-Commonly used tensor network decompositions are built from more fundamental matrix decompositions such as the QR and singular value decompositions (SVD) known from linear algebra.
+Many commonly used tensor network decompositions are built from matrix decompositions such as the QR and singular value decompositions (SVD) known from linear algebra.
 Despite being defined in terms of matrices, these factorizations can be straightforwardly defined for tensors too.
-The only additional step needed is a mapping from a tensor to a matrix, defined by specifying a certain group of indices as row indices and the rest as column indices, then treating each group as a single larger index when computing the decomposition.
+All that is needed is a mapping from a tensor to a matrix, defined by specifying a certain group of indices as row indices and the rest as column indices, then treating each group as a single larger index when computing the decomposition.
 ITensor automates the tedious and error-prone process of converting tensors to matrices and back, providing a tensor-level interface for various decompositions.

-Consider an ITensor \verb|T| with indices \verb|i,j,k|.
-We can compute a QR decomposition of \verb|T| by just specifying that \verb|i,k| are the row indices as follows:
+Consider an ITensor \inlinenohighlight{T} with indices \inlinenohighlight{i,j,k}.
+We can compute a QR decomposition of \inlinenohighlight{T} by just specifying that \inlinenohighlight{i,k} are the row indices as follows: \begin{jlcodeblock} T = randomITensor(i,j,k) Q,R = qr(T,(i,k)) \end{jlcodeblock}

-A new Index is generated by the \verb|qr| function which links the \verb|Q| tensor to the \verb|R| tensor as shown above.
-This makes it straightforward to recover the tensor \verb|T| just by using the \verb|*| operator:

-(In Julia, the $\approx$ operator is overloaded to compute the relative difference between the two sides of an equation, and return true if it is below a prescribed threshold.)
-Note that when computing the product \verb|Q*R| one does not need to know any details of the new Index introduced by the factorization, such as whether it is the first or second index of R, or its dimension.
-However, in situations where one wants to retrieve this Index, a convenient way to do it is as follows:

-where the \verb|commonind| function returns the first Index found that is shared by the two ITensors.
+A new Index is generated by the \inlinenohighlight{qr} function which links the \inlinenohighlight{Q} tensor to the \inlinenohighlight{R} tensor as shown above.
+This makes it straightforward to recover the tensor \inlinenohighlight{T} just by using the \inlinenohighlight{*} operator: \begin{jlcodeblock}[mathescape=true] Q*R ≈ T # true \end{jlcodeblock} (In Julia, the $\approx$ operator is overloaded to compute the relative difference between the two sides of an equation, and return true if it is below a prescribed threshold.)
+Note that when computing the product \inlinenohighlight{Q*R} one does not need to know any details of the new Index introduced by the factorization, such as whether it is the first or second index of R, or its dimension.
+However, in situations where one wants to retrieve this Index, a convenient way to do it is as follows: \begin{jlcodeblock} q = commonind(Q,R) \end{jlcodeblock} where the \inlinenohighlight{commonind} function returns the first Index found that is shared by the two ITensors.